 Historic Shrines and Sunset City Views

 Taipei 101’s elegant, tiered structure, designed to resemble bamboo, is the jewel in the capital’s skyline – and the best views of it are from atop the 183-metre-tall Elephant Mountain.
-It’s one of four peaks (Tiger, Leopard and Lion are the others) along the city’s eastern edge that make up the Si Shou Shan (Four Beasts) hiking circuit.
+It’s one of four peaks (Tiger, Leopard and Lion are the others) along the city’s eastern edge that make up the Si Shou Shan (Four Beasts) hike in Taipei.